 We structure our investment portfolio to emphasize the preservation of capital and the availability of liquidity to meet our claims obligations, to be well diversified across market sectors, and to generate relatively attractive returns on a risk-adjusted basis over time.
+As part of this strategy, we may use investment-related derivatives to obtain exposure to a particular financial market or to hedge portfolio risk.
 A large majority of our investments are invested in the fixed income markets and, therefore, our realized and unrealized holding gains and losses on investments are highly correlated to fluctuations in interest rates.
 As interest rates decline, we will tend to have realized and unrealized gains from our investment portfolio, and as interest rates rise, we will tend to have realized and unrealized losses from our investment portfolio.
-Principally impacting our net realized and unrealized gains on investments in the first quarter of 2025 were:

-- net realized and unrealized gains on our fixed maturity investments trading portfolio, primarily due to: - decreases in market yields in the first guarter of 2025 compared to increases in the first guarter of 2024; - net realized and unrealized gains on investment-related derivatives, primarily as a result of: - the impact of the market yield movements noted above on interest rate futures, and - commodity price movements favorably impacting commodity futures, including gold futures; - partially offset by increases in net realized and unrealized losses on catastrophe bonds, reflective of widening risk spreads and principal markdowns following wildfires exposures during the quarter. - The net realized and unrealized losses are primarily reflected in the Medici portfolio, and are predominantly attributable to third-party investors and allocated through net income (loss) attributable to redeemable noncontrolling interest.
+- Principally impacting our net realized and unrealized gains on investments in the second quarter of 2025 were: - net realized and unrealized gains on our fixed maturity investments trading portfolio, primarily due to: - decreases in some market yields and a general tightening of credit spreads in the second quarter of 2025 compared to increases in market yields and a general widening of credit spreads in the second quarter of 2024; - net realized and unrealized gains on investment-related derivatives, primarily as a result of: - the impact of the market yield movements on interest rate futures, - equity market movements, favorably impacting equity futures, and - commodity price movements favorably impacting gold futures; - net realized and unrealized gains on other investments other, primarily due to: - fund investments generally being more favorably impacted by equity market movements in the second quarter of 2025, compared to the second quarter of 2024, and - direct private equity investments valuations increasing in the second quarter of 2025, compared to decreases in the second quarter of 2024.